Michala Banas: Early life

-Life and career

-Born in Wellington, New Zealand into a family of New Zealand, English, Scottish and German descent, Michala starred in her first advert at only 18 months of age.
+Career

-Her debut film performance was when she was five years old, in the New Zealand film Dangerous Orphans.
-Her Australian debut television performance was as Louisa in the miniseries Mirror, Mirror in 1995.
+Banas' first film performance was at the age of five, in 1986 New Zealand action film Dangerous Orphans.
+She made her Australian debut as Louisa Iredale in the miniseries Mirror, Mirror in 1995, which saw her nominated for Best Young Actress at the New Zealand Television Awards in 1996.

-From 2001 to 2003, Banas played main character Marissa Taylor in the Seven Network drama Always Greener.

-In 2002, she had a small role in the film adaptation Scooby-Doo.
+After guesting in several television series, including Good Guys, Bad Guys, State Coroner, Murder Call, and Blue Heelers, Banas played recurring roles in 2000 as Ariel in children's comedy series Round the Twist and Angela O'Connor in Something in the Air.
+After five years in Melbourne, she relocated to Sydney when she landed her first major role as rebellious teenager Marissa Taylor in Seven Network drama series Always Greener in 2001, alongside John Howard and Anne Tenney.
+She played the role for two seasons until the show's cancellation in 2003.
+During this time, she also had a small role in the 2002 film adaptation of Scooby-Doo, featuring Sarah Michelle Gellar and Freddie Prinze Jr.

-Banas is an accomplished singer, and in 2003 released a single, "Kissin' The Wind", which made the top 30 on the Australian Recording Industry Association singles chart.
+Banas is an accomplished singer, and in 2003 released a country-pop single, "Kissin' The Wind", written by Meredith Brooks, which made the top 30 on the Australian Recording Industry Association singles chart.

-In 2004, Banas joined the cast of McLeod's Daughters as the character Kate Manfredi, the best friend of Jodi Fountain McLeod.
-She played Kate from episodes 88 to 170, when she took a short break to later return in episode 177.
-It was announced in 2007 that she would leave McLeod's Daughters in its final season.
-Banas' last episode was aired in early December 2008.

-From 11 November 2008, Banas appeared in the role of Libby Kennedy on the Australian soap opera Neighbours for a five-week period after Kym Valentine was forced to take a temporary break due to illness.
+In 2004, Banas joined the cast of McLeod's Daughters as the character Kate Manfredi, former school friend of Jodi Fountain McLeod, why began working as a farmhand.
+She played the role until 2008, choosing to leave the series just before it was announced that it would be the show's last season.
+From November 2008, with only two days notice, she then took over the role of Libby Kennedy on the Australian soap opera Neighbours for a five-week period, after Kym Valentine was forced to take a temporary break due to illness.

-In 2009, Banas filled in for Fox FM's Jo Stanley on The Matt and Jo Show while Stanley was on maternity leave.
-That same year saw her star in the Australian national tour of the Broadway musical, Avenue Q, playing the roles of "Kate Monster" and "Lucy the Slut".
-Banas was one of three celebrity faces for Proactiv Solution in Australia and New Zealand.
+In 2009, Banas filled in for Fox FM's Jo Stanley on The Matt and Jo Show, while Stanley was on maternity leave.
+Banas made her stage debut in the Broadway musical comedy Avenue Q in 2009, her performance earning her a Helpmann Award, She has since starred on stage in several productions for Melbourne Theatre Company (MTC) and is the co-artistic director of independent theatre company The KIN Collective.
+Banas was one of three celebrity faces endorsing Proactiv skincare in Australia and New Zealand.